Professor Andrew Gunstone

 PhD, University of Queensland, Australia

-Professor Andrew Gunstone is the inaugural Executive Director (Reconciliation Strategy and Leadership) and Professor of Indigenous Studies at Swinburne University.
+Professor Andrew Gunstone holds the following inaugural positions at Swinburne University.

 Andrew has researched and published widely in the disciplines of Indigenous studies, Indigenous history, Indigenous public policy and Indigenous education, particularly in the areas of reconciliation, stolen wages, reparative justice and higher education policies.

 He has written over 130 publications, including eight books.
 Andrew has also obtained nine nationally competitive research grants, including ARC, AIATSIS and NCSEHE grants.
 Andrew currently has an ARC Linkage grant on the history and impact of stolen wages policies in Victoria.

 Andrew is the Foundation Editor of the Journal of Australian Indigenous Issues (www.swin.edu.au/jaii).
 This journal publishes articles and commentaries in all areas of Australian Indigenous Studies.
 It is one of the leading international journals in Australian Indigenous Studies.

 Prior to commencing at Swinburne in October 2015, he was Associate Head: Research, David Unaipon College of Indigenous Education and Research, University of South Australia and Deputy Head, School of Humanities, Communications and Social Sciences, Monash University.

 Indigenous studies; Indigenous history; Reconciliation studies; Indigenous public policy; Indigenous education; Peace studies

 Accredited to supervise Principal Coordinating Supervisor students as Masters & Doctoral Supervision.